-There are a bunch of very inspiring restaurants and cafes in Tel Aviv.
-One of them is Anastasia, which I think is the most popular plant-based cafe in the city.
+There are bunch of very inspiring restaurants and cafes in Tel Aviv.
+One of them is Anastasia, which is the most popular plant-based cafe in the city.
 I usually go there for their yummy refined sugar free & gluten free desserts, freshly pressed juice (since my juicer is still in storage in Mallorca) or the vegan cheese plate (which even my non-vegan friends love) but last week I decided to try their Israeli breakfast, and I got hooked.

 Israeli breakfasts are colorful and exciting to start with.
 The standard you’ll get at any cafe or restaurant in town is eggs any style; a bunch of small mezzes; an assortment of cheeses; tuna salad, tapenade and tahini; vegetable or green salad; and bread.
 The kind of meal I like to eat at any time of day.

 In Anastasia they serve a delicious omelet made with chickpea flour, caramelized onion, and herbs, kind of a combination of Kuku (Persian herb omelet) and Socca (French flat chickpea bread).
 They also make scrambled tofu that looks great, but I don’t eat soy.
 (My common sense tells me that it’s not good for me.)
 They serve a bunch of dips, but my favorite is the labane, which is made from cashews and tastes like real labane, and the Aioli made with sunflower seeds.
 The gluten-free bread that comes with it is the best GF bread I’ve ever had (sourdough!).

 Although I’m a regular there, I don’t feel comfortable asking for recipes.
 I sometimes ask what’s in a dish, but the truth is that I like to create my own versions so here is mine.
 Enjoy xxs

 - Pinch of baking powder

 - 1 cup water

 - 1 tablespoons olive oil